meshcloud/meshcloud-docs/docs/administration.emergency-users.md

 ### Approving emergency user requests

-User project role assignments can be configured to require consent from multiple customer admins ([4 eye principle](./meshstack.authorization.md#user-project-role-approval)).
-To avoid situations where not enough customer admins are available to confirm an urgent user role request, the meshPartner can confirm project role requests directly:
+User project role assignments can be configured to require consent from multiple workspace managers ([4 eye principle](./meshstack.authorization.md#user-project-role-approval)).
+To avoid situations where not enough workspace managers are available to confirm an urgent user role request, the meshPartner can confirm project role requests directly:

 - Ensure that the partner is selected from the meshWorkspace drop down
 - Open "Administration" from the settings menu in the top right